 ASSESSMENTS In accordance with Diocesan regulations, standardized tests will be administered yearly and results will be shared with parents/guardians.
-These tests include the Northwest Evaluation Association, AimsWeb, a Literacy testing tool for comprehension and fluency, and for 5th grade only the Assessment of Catechesis and Religious Education (ACRE).
+These tests for grades K-5 include the Northwest Evaluation Association, AimsWeb, a Literacy testing tool for comprehension and fluency, and for 5th grade only the Assessment of Catechesis and Religious Education (ACRE).